kudobuilder/kudo/keps/0021-kudo-upgrade.md

 - Do we allow an older KUDO CLI to be used with a newer KUDO installation?
   - No. We would run into problems with the old KUDO CLI silently removing new fields from the CRDs
+- Do we allow a newer KUDO CLI to be used with older KUDO installation?
+  - Yes.
+If we want to prevent users having to install multiple KUDO versions, we need to support this.
+  - We need to decide how long and what version range of older KUDO installations we want to support.
+  - Having to maintain multiple CRD versions inside KUDO CLI may be difficult.
+We would need to have checks on a new features if the feature is supported by an old KUDO installation

 #### Proposal for update process
 User has to download newest KUDO version, either manually or via `brew` or other means.